yubo56/CS155SentimentAnalysis/README.md

 * data - Put data here
 * predictions - Put predictions submitted to Kaggle here, as well as code used to generate them
     * Example run: python -m predictions.Predictions1
+* results - Folder to contain tests such as CV parameter scans